-Moderna’s Chief Medical Officer, Tal Zaks acknowledged the lack of value animal-testing when he said, “I don’t think proving this in an animal model is on the critical path to getting this to a clinical trial.”
+Moderna’s Chief Medical Officer, Tal Zaks acknowledged the lack of value animal-testing has when he said, “I don’t think proving this in an animal model is on the critical path to getting this to a clinical trial.”

 While we all look towards the future and the promise of a vaccine being easily accessible soon, we can start reflecting on what we’ve learnt.
-To be kinder, that we are a resilient species who care deeply about one another and even that cruel animal experiments aren’t the answer to improving human health or protecting or loved ones.
+To be kinder, that we are a resilient species who care deeply about one another and even that cruel animal experiments aren’t the answer to improving human health or protecting our loved ones.

 By ending animal testing we can help humans, save animals and enhance science.

 We’d also like to acknowledge the many people who have been negatively impacted by COVID-19.
-The loss has been huge and the team at NZAVS want extent aroha to as many people as possible – Kia kaha, Kia māia, Kia manawanui (be strong, be brave, be steadfast).
+The loss has been huge and the team at NZAVS want to extent aroha to as many people as possible – Kia kaha, Kia māia, Kia manawanui (be strong, be brave, be steadfast).

 Find our more: